-Asia is the most populous continent on Earth; several of the largest countries are located there.
+The total world population amounts to more than 7.8 billion people, and is expected to reach around 11 billion people by the end of the century.
+Due to improved healthcare, sanitation, and general living conditions, the global population continues to increase; mortality rates (particularly among infants and children) are decreasing and the median age of the world population has steadily increased for decades.
+As for the average life expectancy in industrial and developing countries, the gap has narrowed significantly since the mid-twentieth century.
+Asia is the most populous continent on Earth; 10 of the 20 largest countries are located there.
 It leads the ranking of the global population by continent by far, reporting four times as many inhabitants as Africa.
 Interestingly, the Americas are behind both Africa and Europe on this ranking, with Oceania reporting the lowest numbers of inhabitants.